markjamesm/markjamesm.github.io/_posts/2020-10-25-developing-a-cli-music-player-csharp.md

 <img src="/img/posts/music-sharp/MusicSharp-macOS-Catalina.png" width="750" height="473" alt="MusicSharp first build running on macOS Catalina">

 In these early stages of testing, MusicSharp is currently consuming 15mb of memory and negligible CPU usage while running in debug mode, and it'll be interesting to see where the performance numbers end up as the player functionality gets more fleshed out.
-Be sure to check out <a href="https://github.com/naudio/NAudio/blob/master/Docs/PlayAudioFileWinForms.md" target=_blank>part two of this guide</a>, as we will refactor our current code and then implement some playback controls!
+Be sure to check out <a href="https://github.com/naudio/NAudio/blob/master/Docs/PlayAudioFileWinForms.md">part two of this guide</a>, as we will refactor our current code and then implement some playback controls!